Title: | Minimalist Async Evaluation Framework for R |

 local_url

-inter-process communications transport: abstract Unix domain sockets on
+communications transport: abstract Unix domain sockets on Linux, Unix domain

-Linux, Unix domain sockets on MacOS, Solaris and other POSIX platforms, and
+sockets on MacOS, Solaris and other POSIX platforms, and named pipes on

 A character string comprising a valid URL.